aaronparker/aaronparker.github.io/_posts/2012-01-01-app-v-mvp-renewed-for-2012.md

 > Congratulations!
 We are pleased to present you with the 2012 Microsoft® MVP Award!
 This award is given to exceptional technical community leaders who actively share their high quality, real world expertise with others.
 We appreciate your outstanding contributions in App-V technical communities during the past year.

 A big thank-you to the community, other App-V MVPs and the App-V product team.
-Here&#8217;s to another full year.
+Here's to another full year.